SESYNC-ci/oct2015-workshop/data_processing.md

 Multiple comparisons with *%in%* and *match*
 --------------------------------------------

-Using logical subsetting, we can extract all observations of a particular species from the *surveys* data frame, e.g. `surveys[surveys$species_id == "NL", ]`.
+Using logical subsetting, we can extract all observations of a particular species from the *surveys* data frame, e.g. `surveys[which(surveys$species_id == "NL"), ]`.
 What if we want to extract all rows corresponding to a specific subset of species?
 We use the `%in%` operator:

 ``` r
 survey_set <- surveys[surveys$species_id %in% c("NL", "DS", "PF"), ]